owncloud/owncloud-sdk/README.md

 ## Example Projects

-### ownCloud Phoenix
+### ownCloud web

-[ownCloud Phoenix](https://github.com/owncloud/phoenix) will be the next generation Web frontend for ownCloud.
+[ownCloud web](https://github.com/owncloud/web) will be the next generation web frontend for ownCloud.
 It uses owncloud-sdk.

 ## All Methods Available